RobertObkircher/SchokoVM/README.md

 [![Run tests](https://github.com/RobertObkircher/SchokoVM/actions/workflows/tests.yml/badge.svg)](https://github.com/RobertObkircher/SchokoVM/actions/workflows/tests.yml)

+# OpenJDK

+You need to download an OpenJDK release and the sources: `cd jdk && ./download.sh`

 # GDB

 You need a ~/.gdbinit in your home directory or the project .gdbinit file will be ignored: